tremor-rs/tremor-www/docs/language/expressions.md

 :::warning

 Constants, by convention are ALL_UPPERCASE to distinguish them from variables.
-While it is allowed to derivate from this convention, it is not recommended and you will be yelled at by the compiler.
+While it is allowed to deviate from this convention, it is not recommended and you will be yelled at by the compiler.

 :::